North York

 Keith Sinclair at SINS has more good information on IP subnetting and network management too!

 I read science fiction, listen to most any kind of music that comes along (except opera, heavy metal, acid rock, and some punk; my current listening fav's are folk, jazz, and classical).
-I ride a motorcycle (when it runs, and when the weather co-operates!), drive a 4x4 truck, and drink home-brew and micro-brew beer (and none of that tasteless commercial horse piss for me! ``Life is too short to drink cheap beer!'').
-I don't like any spectator sports, but do like many outdoors activities.
+I ride a motorcycle (when it runs, and when the weather co-operates!), drive a 4x4 truck, and drink craft beer (and none of that tasteless commercial horse piss for me! ``Life is too short to drink cheap beer!'').
+I don't like any spectator sports, but do like many outdoors activities, including hiking and bicycling.

 I grew up on a farm near the small town of Moosomin, Saskatchewan , and I guess that'll explain at lease a couple of my likes and dislikes!
 You can keep up to date with the current Moosomin news through the World-Spectator Online , Saskatchewan's oldest weekly newspaper, founded in 1884, and Saskatchewan's first online weekly.

-By trade I'm a consultant in the software industry, specialising in systems programming, computer and network security, communications, and software engineering.
+By trade I've long been a consultant in the software industry, specialising in systems programming, computer and network security, communications, and software engineering.
 I am a founding partner in Planix, Inc..
 Planix provides UNIX system development and support services.
 We do everything from ground-up design of systems to remote to monitoring and support.

 My forté in software engineering is Software Configuration Management, and more specifically version control, maintenance, problem tracking, and release management.
-I have in-depth experience with both using and with the internals of RCS, SCCS, CVS (see also CVS), GNATS, Make, Automake Autoconf, and quite a few other similar tools.
+I have in-depth experience with both using and with the internals of RCS, SCCS, (see also SCCS) CVS (see also CVS), GNATS, Make (especially BMake), Git, Automake Autoconf, and quite a few other similar tools.

 Most of my programming experience is with systems level software, including all levels of networking and data communications.
 I've also designed and written complete applications and database software, including simple database indexing engines, and I've worked on several teams developing large packages of systems software and applications.
 As with most programmers I've done a great deal of software maintenance, including a tremendous amount of porting software from one platform to another.
 In fact I've ported wide varieties of systems and applications software to almost all versions of UNIX ever used, from the original Seventh Edition Research UNIX up to the most modern systems such as Darwin (aka Mac OS X).

 I currently maintain a highly customised release of NetBSD, using it to support several of my customers, and I have done the same for other customers with FreeBSD in the past.
 This includes full integration of custom changes and updates, integration and regression testing, full builds of release media, and of course the integration and testing of third-party software packages as well.
-Primarily I currently support i386, sparc, and alpha, though potentially I can do builds for pmax and vax and anything other hardware I may acquire or be given (I can cross-build for anything, but I can only test with the hardware I have).
+Primarily I currently support i386, Sun SPARC and UltraSPARC, and DEC Alpha, though potentially I can do builds for any other hardware I may acquire or be given (I can cross-build for anything, but I can only test with the hardware I have).

-I also have deep experience with the internals of the NetBSD and FreeBSD software packaging systems (``pkgsrc'' and ``ports'' respectively), and I maintain local versions of a tiny fraction of the vast number of packages included in NetBSD's pkgsrc collection.
+I also have deep experience with the internals of the NetBSD and FreeBSD software packaging systems (``pkgsrc'' and ``ports'' respectively), and I maintain local versions of a tiny fraction of the vast number of packages included in NetBSD's pkgsrc collection with various enhancements, including better support for full static linking.

 In the fields of computer and network security support I have many years of experience with all aspects of UNIX systems security and Internet security.
 For a past employer I worked on the design and development of an automated ``expert systems'' tool which audits and monitors the security status of UNIX systems and networks of UNIX systems.
 I also have experience with doing detailed security audits of systems and networks, risk analysis, threat assesment, and security policy definition and enforcement.